w0utje/WavesLPoSDistributer/README.md

 after the collector session has been executed.

 Use this version if you like stuff that is automated for you! :-) This version delivers tools, that work for you!
+A one stop visit to manage your payouts and the be aware of script faults and block inconsistencies.
+Get telegram alerts and store reports in the Cloud!

 - Collect mining fees (start_collector.sh)
 - Check collection results (start_checker.sh)
 - Optimize multiple collector sessions (txoptimizer.py)